 Let me ask you this if you only brush your teeth once a week for 45 minutes as you are too busy to do it every day would it be beneficial?
 NO WAY and I don’t recommend it either!
 Unless you want to lose all your teeth.
-So now apply this to language learning if you only study 45 minutes on a Sunday is this beneficial to you?
+So now apply this to language learning if you only study 45 minutes on a Sunday evening is this beneficial to you?

 The answer is NO. 10-20 minutes study per day followed by a weekly review is far better than just 45 minutes once a week.
 Think of it as the 80-20 rule.
 Where 80% of your outcome can be attributed to 20% of what you put in.

-So let’s get started because if you are reading this then you are a busy person…
+So let’s get started now, because if you are reading this then you are a very busy person…

 1. Take it to the Toilet!

 2. Travel Time (television and social media time too)

 Think of all the time you spend traveling and using Social Media.
-This can be better utilised to help you learn a language.
+This can be better utilized to help you learn a language.
 Glossika can be used whilst driving instead of the radio or if you use public transport Duolingo, Flash Academy or another app might help.
 The Communications regulator Ofcom recently did some research and discovered that the average person (adults and children) spend almost 4 hours per day watching television!
 Just think of what you could achieve if you gave up watching TV and cut down on social media!

 I love to sing!
-However other people often mistake it for me murdering a cat in the shower!
+However, people often mistake it for me trying to murder my cat!
 Whatever I’m learning Mandarin Chinese, German or brushing up on my French I will sing random words and phrases.
 Give it a try or find a radio station that is in your target language.

 4. Talk to Yourself!

 Before arranged meetings with exchange partners or language tutors, I often talk out loud to myself (or the dog).
 Saying and repeating some of the things that I plan to talk about.
 It also helps me to feel more confident about what I will say to them.